-Heroin’s ability to ruin lives and to cause damage in a ripple affect in all who are around the user is famous.
-Some people believe that heroin addiction is something for older people or hard core users, but the truth is that there are growing numbers of people under 30 who have at least sampled the drug.
+Heroin’s ability to ruin lives and to cause damage in a ripple effect in all who are around the user is famous.
+Some people believe that heroin addiction is something for older people or hardcore users, but the truth is that there are growing numbers of people under 30 who have at least sampled the drug.

 Cut Off Contact

 Peer pressure isn’t just something that happens to children and teens.
 It remains a scientific fact that you are inclined to act in a way that is similar to the people around you.
 Even if you are not all completely identical, there is the fact that you are inclined to like the same things and to enjoy the same activities.
 If you share a drug habit with your friends or acquaintances, that means it will be that much harder to stay off of the drug.
 Cut off contact with people who use drugs, and recovery gets much easier.